213 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 211 Beacon to the east and 215

 The house was not listed in the 1882 and 1883 Blue Books.

 On September 12, 1883, the Boston Journal reported that real estate dealer John Jeffries had been the successful bidder, purchasing the house for $20,000.
 He probably was acting for Helen P. (Langmaid) Kenny, the wife of Charles Kenny, who purchased the house from the Crowninshield estate on October 8, 1883.
 She and her husband made it their home.
 They previously had lived at 381 Beacon with her parents, Chase and Dorcas (Cutler) Langmaid.
 When the Kennys moved to 213 Beacon, the Langmaids moved with them.

-Charles Kenny and his partner Eugene Clark, were owners of a hack and livery stable at 22 Charles and later also the Charlesgate Stables at 100 Massachusetts Avenue, at the corner of Newbury.
+Charles Kenny and his partner Eugene Clark, were owners of a hack and livery stable at 22 Charles and, from 1892, also at the Charlesgate Stables at 359 Newbury (100 Massachusetts Avenue), on the northeast corner of Newbury and Massachusetts Avenue.
 In the 1890s, he served as assistant quartermaster-general, with the rank of Colonel, on the staff of Governor Frederic Greenhalge.

 Chase Langmaid died in October of 1886; Dorcas Langmaid continued to live with the Kennys until her death in December of 1906.